Living in Cairo

 Registering a child’s birth with the Egyptian authorities is a long and complicated process for foreigners.
 For that reason, the AUC Business Support Office helps AUC relocated parents to go through that process, as it is all done in Arabic.
 Therefore, it is worth contacting the AUC Business Support Office before the baby’s due date, so they can explain what documents you will need before checking out of the hospital, which will then be used for the Egyptian birth registration.
 When you get the official birth certificate you can then proceed with getting the child’s passport from your own embassy.

 Your lifestyle in Cairo will differ from your routine in your home country.
 Cairo is a dusty city, keeping things clean is difficult.
 You may find that even the simplest tasks take longer to accomplish.
 Therefore, it is very common for people, foreigners as well as middle-upper class Egyptians, to hire a domestic worker to help with household chores or childcare.
 New faculty will have time to assess their situation and decide whether or not they need household help.
-Upon arrival in Cairo, you may ask existing faculty members or the faculty services office for recommendations.
-Because this kind of services is unofficial, it is difficult to set fee standards.
+Upon arrival in Cairo, you may ask existing faculty members or the Faculty Services Office for recommendations.
+Because this kind of service is unofficial, it is difficult to set fee standards.
 Salaries of housekeepers may vary according to the nationality of the employers.
-It is not uncommon that salaries for domestic workers are paid in US dollars.
+It is not uncommon that salaries for domestic workers are paid in U.S. dollars.
 A housekeeper may work full time for one employer or several.
-At the time of this writing, it might be LE 1200.00 / LE 1500.00 per month assuming one day of work (three to four hours) per week.
-If one desired five days of work per week, the price might be up to LE 3000.00 per month.
+At the time of this writing, it might be EGP 1200.00 / EGP 1500.00 per month assuming one day of work (three to four hours) per week.
+If one desired five days of work per week, the price might be up to EGP 3000.00 per month.
 The fees will be higher if the housekeeper cooks in addition.
-Therefore, it is suggested to ask previous or current employers about appropriate fees and expectation for domestic help.
+Therefore, it is suggested to ask previous or current employers about appropriate fees and expectations for domestic help.

 Even so, anyone planning to seek employment in Cairo should bring a current resume and official university transcripts.
 You may also want to become a member of the Cairo Scholars group, where you may hear of work opportunities in Cairo.
 If satisfactory employment is unavailable, faculty spouses should be prepared to take up other pursuits such as earning a bachelor’s or master’s degree at AUC.
 There are many opportunities for volunteer work as well.